A little bit about me

 Why photography stuck

 Photography is something I think about every day.
-Even when I’m not taking photographs, I’m still noticing light, composition, and what might make a good image.
-That way of seeing never really switches off, and on a wedding day it’s fully focused on real moments and what’s happening in front of me.
+Even when I’m not taking photographs, I’m still noticing light, composition, and how a moment might translate into an image.
+That way of seeing never really switches off.

 Outside of work

+At home, I enjoy the simple things, whether that’s cooking, watching films I’ve seen far too many times, or sitting down for a good meal and a glass of wine with my wife.
 I love dogs, but Paula and I have never quite managed to commit to one.
-My little girl would absolutely love one… maybe she’ll convince us one day..
+My little girl would absolutely love one… maybe she’ll convince us one day.

 Oh, and the old photo is me on a TY175 – I think around 1991.
 I’m fairly sure Edward Furlong copied my hairstyle for T2. 😎